-Year Ended January 31,
+Year Ended January 31, % Change

 (in thousands) 2020 2019 2020 - 2019

 Selling, general and administrative \$153,901 \$137,342 12%

-Year Ended January 31, 2020 compared to Year Ended January 31, 2019.
 Selling, general and administrative expenses increased approximately \$16.6 million, or 12%, from \$137.3 million in the year ended January 31, 2019 to \$153.9 million in the year ended January 31, 2020.
 This increase was primarily attributable to a \$7.4 million increase in employee compensation expenses due to increased headcount and sales commissions, a \$3.4 million increase in stock-based compensation expenses under Verint's stock plans, primarily due to an increase in year-over-year Verint stock price, a \$2.3 million increase in the use of contractors for corporate support activities, a \$1.2 million increase in depreciation expenses on fixed assets used for general administration purposes, a \$1.2 million increase in agent commission expenses and an increase in various other costs to a lower extent.
 These increases were partially offset by a \$1.2 million decrease due to the change in the fair value of our obligations under contingent consideration arrangements from a net benefit of \$4.2 million in the year ended January 31, 2019 to a net benefit of \$5.4 million during the year ended January 31, 2020, as a result of revised outlooks for achieving the performance targets under several unrelated contingent consideration arrangements.